 13 Things Your Trainer Wants You to Stop Doing

 We all make mistakes.
-Toxic friendships, diets (or lack thereof), choice of lipstick (and significant others)—you name it, we’ve probably dabbled and then regretted instantly.
+Toxic friendships, diets (or lack thereof), choice of lipstick (and significant others)—you name it, we’ve probably dabbled in it and then regretted it instantly.
 It doesn’t matter how good your intention is—some things aren’t meant to be, or they just do more harm than good.
-This existential realization is perhaps no better applied anywhere than the gym—a place where even the strongest get their limits tested, both physically and mentally.
-If you’ve been sticking to an exercise regimen and aren’t seeing results, or if you simply want to know what your trainer would tell you, politeness thrown to the wayside, you’ve come to the right place.
+This existential realization is perhaps best applied to the gym—a place where even the strongest get their limits tested, both physically and mentally.
+If you’ve been sticking to an exercise regimen and aren’t seeing results, or if you simply want to know what your trainer would tell you—politeness thrown to the wayside—you’ve come to the right place.
 Ahead, you’ll find 13 common fitness mistakes that top trainers want their clients to stop doing (in the name of good health and better results, obviously).
 Keep scrolling to see what they are!

 “I want my clients to stop thinking that low-carb dieting and high-intensity workouts are a perfect mix—more like a Molotov cocktail.
 Carbs are your body’s first resource for energy, so cutting them and doing high-intensity (energy) training is the opposite of what should be happening.
 Carbs are great for your body.
 It’s more about how much you’re taking in and how much you’re utilizing them.” — Kellie Sikorski, trainer, Barry’s Bootcamp Miami